lucabnf/damage-detection/README.md

 ## Approach
 ### Model
 Mask R-CNN is basically an extension of Faster R-CNN.
 Faster R-CNN is widely used for object detection tasks.
 For a given image, it returns the class label and bounding box coordinates for each object in the image.
 Faster R-CNN:
-- first uses a ConvNet to extract feature maps from the images
+- first uses a ConvNet to extract feature maps from the images;
-- These feature maps are then passed through a Region Proposal Network (RPN) which returns the candidate bounding boxes
+- these feature maps are then passed through a Region Proposal Network (RPN) which returns the candidate bounding boxes;
-- We then apply a Region of Interest (RoI) pooling layer on these candidate bounding boxes to bring all the candidates to the same size
+- we then apply a Region of Interest (RoI) pooling layer on these candidate bounding boxes to bring all the candidates to the same size;
-- And finally, the proposals are passed to a fully connected layer to classify and output the bounding boxes for objects
+- and finally, the proposals are passed to a fully connected layer to classify and output the bounding boxes for objects.

-In addition to pooling layer to find the RoI, Mask R-CNN generates also the segmentation mask.
+In addition to the pooling layer to find the RoI, Mask R-CNN generates also the segmentation mask.
 Once we have the RoIs based on the IoU values, we can add a mask branch to the existing architecture.
 This returns the segmentation mask for each region that contains an object.
 Basically, we predict the masks for all the objects in the image.

 Mask R-CNN can be thought as a combination of a Faster R-CNN that detects objects (class + bounding box) and a Fully Convolutional Network (FCN) that does pixel-wise boundary.